 The minstrel show by the Wenonah Athletic Club Saturday night was a grand success.
 The boys looked great in their make-up and everything was done with vigor and vim.

-April 30 1912 their lamp posts another coat of aluminum paint.
-May 5 1912
+April 30 1912

 There is someone rumoring among my customers that I am going out of the milk business in about two months.
 This rumor is untrue and I will continue to serve my customers as heretofore with the best grade of milk and hope for a continuance of business and your favors.
 C.P.
 Lyons.